We Offer Four Program Options to Choose From

 In only one week, students build a team, launch a company, compete in a dynamic industry simulation, sharpen communication skills, and recreate the energy and results-focus of the workplace.

 Need Financial Assistance or want to apply for a Merit Based Scholarship to offset the cost of camp?
 Check out our Tuition Assistance Program here.

 In-School Community Programs – Taught in the High School Classroom (4 to 5 days)

 These community-focused day programs include the best components of the summer program in a short period of time at select rural Washington locations.
 Based on a local college or business, students attend our in-school programs as part of their graduation requirement.
-In-School Programs in business are offered at Pasco and Chiawana High Schools, Centralia/Chehalis Regional, Okanogan and Oman Regional, Willapa Harbor Regional, Aberdeen High School, and Montesano High School.
-The In-School Program in energy is offered at Bremerton High School
+In-School Programs serve students from Centralia High School, WF West High School, Willapa/Raymond High Schools, Aberdeen Schools, Hoquiam Schools, Omak High School and Okanogan High School.

-Business Week is offered to high school students in Boleslawowo, Gdansk, and Gdynia, Poland.
-Each program consists of one hundred Polish high school students, ten business volunteers from the U.S., ten American high school students, Polish educators, and two Business Week staff.
-International Business Week places American business professionals and student volunteers in an advisor role to students abroad, leading a team to success in our dynamic, cross-cultural program.
-Volunteer advisors educate, share expertise, and provide feedback to a team of 10 t0 12 English-speaking students.
+Business Week is offered to high school students in Boleslawowo, Gdansk, and Gdynia, Poland, in Minsk, Belarus, as well as cities throughout Italy.
+Our Poland and Belarus programs consists of one hundred high school students, ten business volunteers from the U.S., several American high school students, and educators.
+International Business Week places American business professionals and student volunteers in an advisory role to students abroad, leading a team to success in our dynamic, cross-cultural program.
+Volunteer advisers educate, share expertise, and provide feedback to a team of 10 t0 12 English-speaking students.